Water tank pressure sensor sitting on pavers

 wifi.connected:

-# If Wi-Fi connected, try API and keep node awake for OTA
+# If Wi-Fi connected, try API and hold briefly so Home Assistant can receive values

 - if: